palkan/isolator/README.md

 ### Supported ORMs

 - `ActiveRecord` >= 4.1
-- `ROM::SQL` (only if Active Support instrumentation extenstion is loaded)
+- `ROM::SQL` (only if Active Support instrumentation extension is loaded)

 ### Adapters